k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/02_fabric_environments.md

 - Windows for installing and running the Fabric Studio.
 - SVN / GIT for version control.

-Note that to avoid uncontrolled access to external sources or to confidential information in another project, access to this server and to SVN / GIT should be limited to the relevant developers.
+Access to this server and to SVN / GIT should be limited to the relevant developers.

 <img src="/articles/99_fabric_infras/devops/images/01_devop-devEnv.png">